 6.1 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
 This will also help if/when responding to any complaints about the way a case has been handled by the school.
 Information will be kept confidential and stored securely within Bromcom.
-We adhere to the guidance set out on page 19 of KCSiE ensuring records include:
+We adhere to the guidance set out on page 21 of KCSiE ensuring records include:

-- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved, and - a note of any action taken, decisions reached and the outcome
+- a clear and comprehensive summary of the concern - · details of how the concern was followed up and resolved, and - a rationale of any action taken, decisions reached and the outcome, including where the decision was made not to refer.